October 2012 Rapid RH Newsletter – Just the Facts Ma’am

 The Business Case for Calibration

-When testing moisture content (MC) in concrete, any type of meter or probe must be calibrated to ensure accuracy.
+When testing moisture in concrete, any type of meter or probe must be calibrated to ensure accuracy.
 Moisture meters for concrete test surface ranges only but can be useful for placing in situ probes for in-depth relative humidity (RH) testing.
 In-Situ is a Latin phrase meaning, in position.
 In-situ probes are placed “inside” concrete slabs in order to accurately measure RH.
 Ideal – except that any moisture meter or in situ probe needs to be calibrated before beginning such assessments.
-Proper calibration is crucial to accurate RH testing, MC readings, and, logically, successful finished flooring installations…
+Proper calibration is crucial to accurate RH testing, moisture readings, and, logically, successful finished flooring installations…

 Mapping Out Your RH Test